Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions/Reflection Functions.md

      callMethod('openPauseMenu')
 end
 ```
-> Switches the health bar placements for both the player and the opponent.
-By calling the `set_leftToRight()` instance method from the `healthBar` instance variable, setting the argument to `true`.
-And calling the `changeIcon()` instance method from both the `iconP1` and `iconP2` instance variable, switching their respective icons to each other in their arguments.
-Furthermore, it changes the health bar colors from both the player and opponent.
+> Switches the health bar placements from both the player and the opponent.
+By switching the health bar directions, changing their icons from their respective places, and changing the health bar color to match their respective places.

-> If you're wondering why some instance variable can call methods and use variables, like the `healthBar` instance variable.
-Because it is type-annotated by a class, meaning it has all the instance variable and methods from the class.
-So the `healthBar` instance variable is type-annotated by the `Bar` class.
-And both `iconP1` and `iconP2` instance variable are type-annotated by the `HealthIcon` class.
+> The instance variables mentioned here are attached to their corresponding classes.
+Allowing them to call instance methods from that class.
+For example, the `healthBar` instance variable holds the `Bar` class from the `objects` library class.
 ```lua
 function onCreatePost()
      callMethod('healthBar.set_leftToRight', {true})